Advertisement

 Reality

-Dreams often reflect anxieties about the future, but they're not prophetic.
-"Prophetic" dreams are usually coincidence or selective memory (you remember the hits, forget the misses).
+Dreams churn through your anxieties about what's coming, but they're not prophetic.
+"Prophetic" dreams are coincidence plus selective memory—you remember the one that lined up and forget the hundreds that didn't.

 Myth